ringcentral/ringcentral-api-docs/docs/basics/inviting-developers.md

 | Developer       | This user is permitted to manage apps they create only, and manage their own personal JWT credentials. |
 | Audit-user      | This user is permitted to view apps and profiles only.  |

+### Become a Developer Admin

+Only Developer Admins have the ability to assign roles to other developers in their account.
+Therefore, to become a Developer Admin, please reach out to another admin in your account.
+You can see who is a Developer Admin in your account by clicking the "Organization" tab in the Developer Console.
+On that page you will see a list of all developers in your organization, along with their role.